industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install_MindSphere.md

 ## Energy Manager

-The Energy Manager shows the data from the hole Factory1
+The Energy Manager shows the data from the whole Factory1

   ![Mindsphere_EnergyManager1](graphics/Mindspehre_EnergyManager1.png)